AppDaemon/appdaemon/DASHBOARD.md

 ### Optional Arguments:

 - `title` - the title displayed on the tile
+- `title2` - a second line of title text
 - `units` - the unit symbol to be displayed
 - `precision` - the number of decimal places
 - `shorten` - if set to one, the widget will abbreviate the readout for high numbers, e.g. `1.1K` instead of `1100`